 The remains of four ringforts are to be seen in the park as well as a number of megalithic tombs – legend has it that these were the beds of Diarmuid and Grainne in their flight from Fionn Mac Cumhaill.

-Do you have a favourite outdoor place to go with the kids in Donegal?
-Tell us about it in the comments below.
+Have your say!
+Do you have any favourite outdoor places in Donegal to go with the kids?
+Tell us in the comments below.